Easy FunctionGemma finetuning with Tunix on Google TPUs

 dataset_obj = CustomDataset(split_data, tokenizer, MAX_LENGTH)

-(The snippet above is intentionally truncated to match the original source.)
+(The snippet ends here as in the original source.)

 for item in dataset_obj: